1. Home

 Small Business Tax Discount (Offset)

-The “small business tax discount” is worth up to $1,000 calculated at a rate of 16% of business income in the 2022-23 year.
+In 2023-24 the “small business tax discount” is worth up to $1,000 calculated at a rate of 16% of business income for the financial year.
 For individual small business taxpayers the offset is deducted from tax payable.

 Year Max.
 Qualifying Turnover Max.
 Offset Offset %